davygoat/simh-os32/README.md

 - `cd sim` and `make id32`
 - `cp BIN/id32 ..` and `cd ..`
 - `./id32 supnik.ini`
 - Manually enter the following commands at the asterisk prompt to finish booting and bring up MTM.
-Take notice of the commas in command lines.
+Take care to use a comma in the first two commands.
 - `set time 05/16/22,19:00`
 - `mark dsc4:,on`
 - `startup`